rwijtvliet/portfolyo/docs/core/interoperability.rst

 Combinations
 ------------

-Dictionaries are the most versatily of these objects.
+Dictionaries are the most versatile of these objects.
 They can be used to pass a single value, multiple values, a single timeseries, multiple timeseries, or a combination of these:

 .. exec_code::